 SE 253C.
 Mechanics of Laminated Anisotropy Plates and Shells (4)

-Static, dynamic, and elastic stability of laminated anisotropic plates and cylindrical shells.
-Theories covered include thin-plate (classical lamination theory), first- and third-order shear-deformable (Reissner-Mindlin, and Reddy) thick plates, and refined layer-wise theories.
-Solution methods covered include exact, approximate (Ritz, Galerkin) and the finite element method.
-Additional topics include sandwich construction, elastic couplings, theormal response, shear factor determination, fiber and interlaminar stress recovery, strength, and safety considerations.
-Prerequisites: graduate student standing required; must have taken SE 253B or equivalent, or consent of instructor.
+Static/dynamic/elastic stability of laminated anisotropic plates and cylindrical shells.
+Theories: thin-plate (classical lamination theory), first-and third- order shear-deformable (Reissner-Mindlin and Reddy) thick plates, and refined layer-wise theories.
+Solution methods: exact, approximate (Ritz, Galerkin) and finite element method.
+Additional topics: sandwich construction, elastic couplings, theormal response, shear factor determination, fiber/interlaminar stress recovery, strength/safety.
+Prerequisites: SE 253B; graduate standing or consent of instructor.